 This fifth-generation tempura shop has been operating for more than 130 years.
 Go for the traditional kakiage ankake tendon (¥1,400), which sees a chopped seafood and vegetable fritter drenched in a delicious thick gravy.
 The type of kakiage changes daily depending on what’s fresh; we can’t get enough of the one made with whitebait, seaweed, lotus root, scallops and ginger.

 An all-time favourite of Japanese gourmands, tempura over rice (tendon) is said to have originated in the 1830s, and has played a central role in local food culture ever since.
-Although rather calorie-packed, the tempura served at speciality joints is usually fried in sesame oil, which actually contains cholesterol-lowering linoleic acids, oleic acids and the anti-oxidant sesamin, making it just a little more defensible in terms of health effects.
-Here are our picks of the best 15 Tokyo restaurants serving top-of-the-line tendon, ranging from the dirt-cheap to the costly.
+Although rather calorie-packed, the tempura served at speciality joints is usually fried in sesame oil, which generally contains beneficial acids and anti-oxidants, making it just a little more defensible in terms of health effects.
+Here are our picks of the best Tokyo restaurants serving top-of-the-line tendon, ranging from the cheap and cheerful to the premium.

 Reviews by Mariko Kamamori and Yasuhisa Shimbo

 RECOMMENDED: The 10 things you must eat in Tokyo